The mysterious inscription of Notre-Dame cathedral in Vaison-la-Romaine

 Obsecro vos, fratres, aquilonis vincite partes Sectantes claustrum, quia sic venietis ad austrum.
 Trifida quadrifidum memoret succendere nidum ignea bissenis lapidum sit ut addita venis.
 Pax huic domui.

-Which means: ″Brothers, fight against the aquilon and come in the cloister, and you’ll be next to the auster.
-The 4 parts nest will be invade by a flaming peace, arriving by the 12 veins of the stone.″
+″Brothers, fight against the aquilon and come in the cloister, and you’ll be next to the auster.
+The 4 parts nest will be invaded by a flaming peace, arriving by the 12 veins of the stone.″

-Like the famous French writer Stendhal wrote in his novel Mémoires d'un touriste (part I): maybe it was an advice, to warn monks about the climate’s rigour, about the wind’s strong blow?
+Famous French writer Stendhal wrote in his novel Mémoires d'un touriste (part I): this sentence was an advice, to warn monks about the climate’s rigour, about the wind’s strong blow.

-To say to them where was the best place in the cathedral or in the cloister to enjoy the sun’s heat in summer and protect themselves from the icy wind in winter?
+To explain where was the best place in cathedral or in the cloister to enjoy the sun’s heat in summer...

-The famous historian Prosper Mérimée had the same idea, when he wrote the following translation in his book Notes d'un voyage dans le midi de la France: monks had to bear the cold wind from the North, which attacked them in winter.
+Famous historian Prosper Mérimée had the same idea, when he wrote the following translation in his book Notes d'un voyage dans le midi de la France: monks had to bear the cold wind from the North, in winter.